rackerlabs/riss/cookbook/how-to-implement-hateoas.md

 REST is an architectural style, so this there's no specification to answer such questions definitively, but Roy Fielding has made clear that HATEOAS is a hallmark of RESTful ness.
 Leonard Richardson devised a REST maturity model that defines three tiers of RESTfulness.
 The third tier is HATEOAS.

+*But what if my resource has, say, a dozen actions.
+Do I then have to provide a dozen links on the representation?*

+Yes.
+There is very little processing or communication overhead associated with this, and it conferrs the benefits described above.

 # References

 1. [REST APIs must be hypertext-driven](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven), Roy Fielding.